alexanmtz/jqswfupload/README.md

 # Tested

 * Firefox 3+ Windows / MAC / Linux
-* IE 6, 7 Windows
+* IE 6, 7+ Windows

 # Issues

-* For now, the plugin only accepts image and video
+* Progress at Mac OS.
+This is a Flash Player issue at MAC OS

 # In a nutshell: